What does Gino mean?

 Presented below is the birth name popularity of Gino for boys.
 Gino was first listed in 1900-1909 and reached its apex rank of #635 in the U.S. in 1992, and is at #942 presently.
 (Top 1000 Birth Names Records, 2014)

 Shown below is a comparison of the popularity of the boy name Gino and related names.
-Prominent alternative forms of Gino (#942 last year) are Eugene (#790 last year), Eugenio, Gene and Owen (#36).
-Forms like Evguenni are uncommon.
-Usage of these boy names reached its peak during 1920-1929 (usage of 0.6198%) and is now much lower (usage 0.2464%, ▼60.2%), with the forms Eugene, Eugenio, Gene and Gino becoming less in vogue.
-Owen (#36) is the most fashionable boy name in this list, with this name going through a rekindling in popularity.
+Prominent alternative forms of Gino (#942 2 years ago) are Eugene (#790 2 years ago), Eugenio, Gene and Owen (#36).
+Other forms, like Evguenni, are uncommon.
+Usage of these forms of Gino reached its peak during 1920-1929 (average #380) and is now much lower (#753, ▼60.2%).
+Owen is the continual favorite, while Eugene, Eugenio, Gene and Gino have lost favor.
 (Top 1000 Birth Names Records, 2014)

 Gino▼ is pronounced similarly to Genio and Jano.
 Other recommended similar baby names are Dino▼, Gaine, Gian, Guinn, Gun, Gunn, Gwin, Gwinn, Lino, Pino, Tino and Zino.
 These names tend to be less frequently used than Gino.